-Section 1: Each employee will be entitled to two (2) personal days, which must be scheduled at least one (1) working day in advance.
+Section 1: Each employee will be entitled to two (2) personal days through December 31, 2025, which must be scheduled at least one (1) working day in advance.
+Effective January 1, 2026, each employee will be entitled to four (4) personal days.
 Personal time can be taken in half (1/2) hour increments.
 The scheduling of a personal day, or any increment thereof, shall be subject to the approval of the Department Director.

-- A. Personal days shall not accumulate from year-to-year except when the operational requirements of the City do not permit an employee to reschedule. - B. If the employee is unable to take his/her scheduled personal day by the end of the calendar year because of management actions, he/shell shall have ninety (90) days to reschedule the day.
+A. Personal days shall not accumulate from year-to-year except when the operational

+- requirements of the City do not permit an employee to reschedule. - B. If the employee is unable to take his/her scheduled personal day by the end of the calendar year because of management actions, he/she shall have ninety (90) days to reschedule the day.
 In the event the employee cannot schedule the personal day in the ninety (90) day period, he/she shall be paid for the day.

-Section 2: Any employee who voluntarily terminates his/her employment, or is laid off, shall receive his/her accrued personal time entitlement and pay pertaining thereto.
+Section 2: Any employee who voluntarily terminates his/her employment and has submitted a notice to the City of no less than fourteen (14) calendar days, or is laid off, shall receive his/her accrued personal time entitlement and pay pertaining thereto; only when the employee has successfully completed his/her probationary period.
 In the case of death, personal time due and owing the employee at the time of death shall be paid to the employee's estate or legal heir(s).